cea-trust-platform/trust-documentation/doc/source/srcs/user_tutorials/coolprop.md

 CoolProp is an open source ([MIT License](https://github.com/CoolProp/CoolProp/blob/master/LICENSE)) library useful to compute thermo-physical properties for the masses.

-A pre-compiled static library of CoolProp is mandatory if a TRUST user wants to use its interface via TRUST.
+A pre-compiled static library of CoolProp is mandatory if a **TRUST** user wants to use its interface via **TRUST**.
 **Warning: On a cluster, if you want to install TRUST with CoolProp, you should install both with the same compilers.**

-Here are the steps that can be followed to obtain a libcoolprop.a
+Follow those steps in order to obtain a libcoolprop.a:

 ```bash
 # Get the sources archive (version 6.6.0)